OpenUserStories/openuserstories/README.md

 > Learn more: [Bridgetown CLI Documentation](https://www.bridgetownrb.com/docs/command-line-usage)

-## Deployment

-You can deploy Bridgetown sites on hosts like Render or Vercel as well as traditional web servers by simply building and copying the output folder to your HTML root.

-> Read the [Bridgetown Deployment Documentation](https://www.bridgetownrb.com/docs/deployment) for more information.

 ## Contributing

-If repo is on GitHub:

 1. Fork it
 2. Clone the fork using `git clone` to your local development machine.